jeffgbutler/AdventOfCode2022/Day15/README.md

 ## Part 1

-For me, this is an exercise about finding an efficient algorithm.
+This is an exercise about finding an efficient algorithm.
 Of course there is a brute force method for solving this exercise, but there's no real learning in that approach and I have a feeling a brute force method would be very, very slow with the actual data.

-Once we know a sensor and it's paired beacon, we can calculate the distance between them.
+Once we know a sensor, and it's paired beacon, we can calculate the distance between them.
 The distance will also be to maximum x or y distance from the sensor where there are no other beacons.
 I'll call this "reach".

 Now we can figure out if any sensor has reach over the target row.
 If the sensor's Y position is within reach of the